jamesdonoh/ios-coursework/report.md

 Although delegation allows complex behaviours to be composed dynamically at run time, one price (as Gamma et. al highlight, p.21) is that it make code harder to understand.
 This is evidenced in the app in the relationship between `MainViewController`, `RangingTableViewController` and `EditBikeController`.
 Since these classes only maintain a weak reference to an instance of the user's bike, for it to be persisted it must be passed "up" through two levels of composition to the `BikeRegistry` class, via the `BikeChangedDelegate` protocol.
 If the app evolved to include a large number of additional controllers this approach could become excessively complex.

+## Serialisation

+In the currently implementation, the `Bike` class supports two forms of serialisation:

+- to an iOS-specific binary property list format, using the `NSCoding` protocol by implementing an `encode(with:)` method and a failable convenience initialiser `init?(coder:)`
+- to a JSON-based representation suitable for transmission via the API, via an `asJson` computed property and associated initialiser `init(json:)`

+The first format is used to store data about the user's own bike along with its photo to a local file, so that it can be redisplayed when the user quits and later restarts the app.
+However it is less suitable for transmission to an RESTful API, which typically use XML or JSON representations.
+For API interactions there is no requirement to transmit binary photo data and therefore a JSON format was used, for example:

+    {
+        "make": "Triumph",
+        "model": "Speed Triple R",
+        "beaconMinor": 2,
+        "missing": true,
+        "colour": "red"
+    }

+Note that the next version of Swift (version 4) includes support a new `Codable` protocol which is likely to reduce the burden of the developer in manually implementing JSON serialisation.

 ## Data updates

 Currently _FindMyBike_ requests data about missing bikes from the server only when it starts.
 As well as meaning that if the user is not online when they first run the app no data will be downloaded, the problem is that if a new bike is reported missing after the app has been started, other users will not detect it as missing till they restart their app.
 A better solution would be to download data updates periodically while the app is running, either using a `Timer` instance or scheduled background data refresh through the `performFetchWithCompletionHandler` method.